 At the time, investors were limited to 4 properties financed, which included their primary residence.

-In its official announcement in February 2009, Fannie Mae said it was upping the maximum financed-property limit from 4 to ten to help stabilize the housing market nationwide.
+In February 2009, Fannie Mae said it would up the maximum financed-property limit from four to ten to help stabilize the U.S. housing market.

 “Experienced investors play a key role in the housing recovery”, it said.

 Real estate investors buy foreclosed homes, multi-unit properties, and vacant condos as a means to build wealth long-term.

 And now, with rents out-gaining the rise in home prices in U.S. cities such as San Francisco, California; Fort Worth, Texas; and Seattle, Washington, investor types are clamoring for good homes — especially with financing so cheap.

 15-year mortgage rates with points are below 3 percent.

 Despite market options, though, investors can find it hard to find banks which offer financing for people with more than 4 properties already financed.